module Kwconfig:sig..end

 Very simple config files with only one section don't need a

-distinguished section field; just call parse
+distinguished section field; just call parse withouth the

-parameter and don't specify the ~section
+~section parameter and don't specify the ~section parameter

 are referring to the anonymous section.

-Technically, the parsed config file or section M.t
+Technically, the parsed config file or section M.t is keyed on

-; the anonymous section is entered as
+entered as Some "ui"; the anonymous section is entered as

 There's no reason to use multiple refer records in a config file